IUBLibTech/VideoStreamOmekaPlugin/README.md

 Installation
 ------------

+Download zip from from latest release.

-Uncompress files and rename plugin folder "VideoStream".
+Uncompress and make sure plugin folder is named "VideoStream".

 Then install it like any other Omeka plugin and follow the config instructions.